UrbsLab/scikit-FIBERS/README.md

 tdf.to_csv('my_transformed_dataset_full_sums.csv', index=False)
 ```

-In this next example, we transform bins into new features that reprsent the binary risk strata assignment and save this new dataset as a .csv file.
+In this next example, we transform bins into new features that represent the binary risk strata assignment and save this new dataset as a .csv file.

 ```
 tdf = fibers.transform(train_data,full_sums=False)